mo100saad/SpaceThreading/README.txt

-CUinSPACE Simulated Flight - README
+SpaceThreading Simulated Flight - README
 Overview
-This is the CUinSPACE Simulated Flight program!
+This is the SpaceThreading Simulated Flight program!
 This application is designed to simulate the management of rocket subsystems using a multithreaded architecture.
 The simulation involves multiple systems consuming and producing resources while a central manager oversees the overall operation.
 The program demonstrates key programming concepts, including dynamic memory management, multithreading, synchronization using semaphores, and priority-based event handling.

 This README will guide you through compiling, running, and understanding the program.